zshancock/Machine_Learning_Recipes/classification/README.md

 ## Classification Recipes
 ### Zac Hancock (zshancock@gmail.com)

-Note: Please note that these are meant to be referenced 'per block' meaning, I did not follow conventional 'PEP8' formatting with libraries/imports.
+Note: Please note that these are meant to be referenced 'per block', I did not follow conventional 'PEP8' formatting with libraries/imports.

 ### Classification Tasks